Bohaska/Mindustry-Suggestions/README.md

 ##### These have been proposed many times already, and I won't be adding them.

 - Mechanics that increase game speed (fast-forward)
-- Teleporters
+- Teleporters of any kind
 - Underground map layers
 - Trains, or any transportation system that uses something analogous to rails
 - Item-liquid junctions
 - Controller support
-- Turrets on top of cores, or similar "merged behavior" blocks like turrets with drills
+- Turrets on top of cores, or similar "merged behavior" blocks like turrets with drills.
 - Built-in cloud sync
 - Additional configuration of blocks, such as I/O side configuration, which has been suggested a million times
 - Removing metaglass from the water extractor recipe
+- Multiplayer play without port forwarding